masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 a professional programmer the IDE can feel simplistic and restrictive.

 One major drawback of the *Arduino IDE* is that you cannot do anything without it, which for me is a **complete buzz kill** .
-Thats why I created an alternative build system for the Arduino using CMake.
+That's why I created an alternative build system for the Arduino using CMake.

 CMake is great cross-platform build system that works on practically any operating system.
 With